Skip to main content

 Kincaid’s statement on Hunter Gordon

 PRESS RELEASE FOR IMMEDIATE RELEASE February 2, 2026 Kincaid for Congress Washington’s 1st District Kincaid: WA-01 Democrats Deserve a Common Sense Choice Focused on Results WASHINGTON - Today, congressional candidate Kincaid noted that the 2026 race in Washington’s 1st Congressional District is shaping up to feature multiple Democratic challengers to Representative Suzan DelBene, including Hunter Gordon.
 Kincaid said the emerging field highlights a clear choice for voters.
 Establishment politics, ideological politics, or a practical, solutions first Democrat focused on delivering results.
 “WA-01 is a district of engineers, small-business owners, working families, and problem solvers, ” Kincaid said.
 “People here want progress but they also want it to be practical, achievable, and grounded in reality, not slogans or purity tests.”
-Kincaid pointed to Gordon’s stated platform positions as examples of an ideological approach that does not reflect the values of mos...
+Kincaid pointed to Gordon’s stated platform positions as examples of an ideological lunatic fringe approach that does not reflect th...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case

-The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany MaGee / Lawrence Reed and Why We Need To Change Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite years of warning signs, innocent people are left feeling like they are playing Russian roulette just to get to work.
-We have to bring back asylums .
-We have to change civil commitment laws .
-A few months after a woman was randomly stabbed in the neck and died on a train in North Carolina.
-Now we have a woman that was randomly set on fire on a train in Chicago.
-On November 17, 2025, Chicago saw one of the most horrific acts of random violence in recent memory.
-Bethany MaGee a 26-year-old woman was riding the CTA Blue Line when a man Lawrence Reed.
-Poured gasoline on her and set her on fire.
+The System Failed And an Innocent Woman Paid the Price The Tragic Case of Bethany McGee, Lawrence Reed, and Why We Must Reform Civil Commitment Laws When violent repeat offenders are allowed to roam freely despite years of warning signs, innocent people are left feeling like they are playing Russian roulette just to go about their daily lives.
+We must bring back long term psychiatric care.
+We must reform civil commitment laws.
+Just months after Iryna Zarutska was randomly stabbed in the neck and killed on a train in North Carolina, another senseless attack occurred this time on a train in Chicago.
+On November 17, 2025, Chicago witnessed one of the most horrific acts of random violence in recent memory.
+Bethany McGee, a 26-year-old woman, was riding the CTA Blue Line when a man named Lawrence Reed poured gasoline on her and set her on fire.
 She was left fighting for her life.
-A s shocking as this attack was, it should not have been a surprise.
-It was the predictable result of a sy...
+As shocking as this attack was, it should not have come as a surprise.
+It was the predictable re...

 Kincaid to Chinatown, Japantown, Little Saigon: We Hear You